Before You Decide What Happens to the House…

-- A spouse is awarded a home they can’t refinance
+A spouse is awarded a home that they ultimately can't refinance.

-- Equity is divided without understanding the financing impact
+Equity is divided without modeling the financing impact.

 If the mortgage doesn’t work… the settlement doesn’t work.